 Bulbs for Bees and Butterflies

 Turn your garden into a haven for bees and butterflies.
-Single petal flowering plants, such as crocosmia and agapanthus, are the best as they produce lots of pollen and nectar.
+Single petal flowering plants, such as crocosmia and agapanthus, are the best choices as they produce lots of pollen and nectar.

 African lilies are fabulous, showy flowers.
 Blue and purple shades are most common, but you can also find pink and white varieties.
 Position in sunny spots with free-draining soil.